In Short

 Confirm your trust deed permits income and capital gains streaming, and minute year-end distributions before 30 June to avoid top-rate trustee tax.
 Consider a corporate trustee, keep meticulous records, and get coordinated legal–accounting advice on CGT, beneficiary tax positions, and the cash-retention limits of trading through a trust.

 A discretionary/family trust is a structure where an entity holds assets on behalf of others.
-It is a popular structure for holding shares in a company or running a business due to its asset protection and advantageous tax aspects.
-This article will discuss what a discretionary trust is, and the personal asset protection and the tax advantages it provides.
+It is a popular structure for holding company shares or for running a business due to its asset protection and tax advantages.
+This article will discuss what a discretionary trust is, the personal asset protection it provides, and the tax advantages it offers.

 What is a Family Trust?